+The program's accreditation history can be viewed on the ARC-PA website here.
 The Healthcare Administration program, housed in the William G. McGowan School of Business, is accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
-The certification program for Reading Specialist and the certification program for Program Specialist, English as a Second Language (ESL), are approved by the Pennsylvania

-Department of Education.
+The certification program for Reading Specialist and the certification program for Program Specialist, English as a Second Language (ESL), are approved by the Pennsylvania Department of Education.
 Endorsement Programs are approved by the PA Department of Education: Instructional Coaching, Autism Spectrum Disorder, and Science, Technology, Engineering, and Mathematics (STEM) Education.